SubratShrestha/Notes/UNSW/20T3/1612fins/futures, fras, and options.md

 * Initial margin is required when entering into a futures contract.
 * further cash is required if prices move adversely (margin calls).
-* opportunity costs associated with margin requirements.
+* opportunity costs and liquidity risks associated with margin requirements.